 In this post: If you’re looking to make life simple this year, these life hacks for home are perfect for you, with 25 things to do this year to make it easy.⇒

 My word of the year is EASY.

 I’m all about making it easy.

-Maybe it’s a result of the disarray of the past year or the things I learned by the interruptions to my normal schedule.
+Maybe it’s a result of the disarray of the recent past or the things I learned by the interruptions to my normal schedule.
 Or maybe it’s just that I’m getting older and more tired.

 But I just want it to be easy.

 I’ve always found that being organized in itself is a path to more ease.
 It becomes easier to find things, easier to know how to approach each project, easier to stay on task because you know where you are headed.

 So today’s list is a combination of small tasks that will keep your organized, quick wins that will cross off long put-off errands, and ideas to ensure you add some leisure to your life.